-The market risk associated to equities used to reach investment objectives is considered high.
-Equities are impacted by various factors, including but not limited to, the development of the financial market, the economic development of issuers who are themselves affected by the general world economic situation and the economic and political conditions prevailing in each country.
-The Sub-Fund's liquidity risk is high.
-Moreover, the currency exposure may impact highly the Sub-Fund's performance.
-Investments in specific geographic areas are more concentrated than investments in various geographic areas.
-No guarantee is provided as to recovery of the initial investment.
-The risk associated with the financial derivative instruments is detailed in the prospectus, Part III, Chapter II "Risks linked to the investment universe: detailed description".
+The overall market risk associated with the equities and other financial instruments used to reach investment objectives is considered high.
+These financial instruments are impacted by various factors.
+These include, but are not limited to, the development of the financial market, the economic development of issuers of these financial instruments who are themselves affected by the general world economic situation and the economic and political conditions in each country.
+The Sub-Fund's liquidity risk is set to low.
+Liquidity risks may arise when a specific underlying investment is difficult to sell.
+Moreover, currency fluctuation may impact the Sub-Fund's performance.
+No guarantee is provided as to the recovery of the initial investment.
+The risk associated with the financial derivative instruments is detailed in Part III "Additional information", Chapter II: "Risks linked to the investment universe: detailed description".